xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 {--------------------------------------------------------------}
 ```

-(Note that, since  TypeOf  now  calls  IsParam, it may need to be
+(Note that, since  `TypeOf`  now  calls  `IsParam`, it may need to be
 relocated in your source.)

-We also must modify AssignOrProc to deal with this new type:
+We also must modify `AssignOrProc` to deal with this new type:

 ```delphi
 {--------------------------------------------------------------}